softonic/marko-hot-reload/README.md

 # marko-hot-reload

-Watch changes in Marko templates in a directory and notify Marko to hot reload them.
+Watch changes in Marko templates in a folder and notify Marko to hot reload them.

 ## Installation